 Demystifying the College Application Process

 As college counselors, we understand that the college application process can seem overwhelming for high school students.
 However, with a clear roadmap, a well-structured timeline, and a few helpful tips, this journey can become a manageable and introspective experience.
 In this article, we will explore the specific steps involved in applying to colleges, the timeline that high school seniors should follow, and some best practices to ensure a successful outcome.
-We will even share a few tools to help you get started.
+We will even share a few tools to help your student get started.

 College Application Process Steps